 Remove textures and make skin look softer.
 Remove blemishes.
 The healing brush tool allows you to get rid of skin imperfections as well as sensor dust in a jiffy.
 To retain the skin textures while removing blemishes use the clone stamp tool.
 Dodge and burn but ensure that the effect looks ‘blend-in’ and does not stick out like a sore thumb.

 Likely you are able to do all the retouching yourself.
 But if you'd like to free up your time or if you don't like to spend hours with Photoshop, the best idea for you will be to work with professional beauty editor who will take care of all this work.
 Phowd is an online platform to find great fashion retouchers for work on your photos.

 Save your final retouched image as a PSD file, it will take less space then TIFF with layers.
 Flatten your image and save it as a TIFF for printing.
-Upload high res JPEG photos to one of the online storage services for sharing with a client or agency and the backup.
+Upload high res JPEG photos to one of the online storage services for sharing with a client or model / advertising agency and the backup.